Standards-based Grading (FAQs)

 Are other districts using this system?

 Yes.
-District 62 is using standards-based grading, and there are many other districts throughout Illinois following suit.
+Many districts throughout Illinois use standards-based grading, and there are many other districts throughout the country following suit.
 The Illinois State Board of Education is encouraging all districts to move in this direction.

 If that’s true, then why aren’t all districts already using standards-based grading?